back to top

 • Diabetics on Medication:

-• Fresh Ginger: Most adults can safely consume about 4 grams (roughly 1 tablespoon) of ginger per day.
+• Fresh Ginger: Generally, adults can safely take up to 4 grams, approximately 1 tablespoon, a day.

-It’s always best to start with a lower dose and observe how your body reacts, especially if you’re new to using ginger as a remedy or supplement.
+It is always better to start with a low dose and observe how one’s body reacts, especially when a person is new to using ginger either as a remedy or as a supplement.

 Conclusion